 Your biography includes information about your life and career history, hobbies and any other interesting details about you that you would like to share with us.
 This helps us get to know you better and in turn means we can support you in the pursuit of your personal interests as well as your health and personal care.

-As a resident you benefit from our insurance policy which provides cover for your personal possessions up to a maximum value of £2,000 at any time (excluding cash).
+As a resident, you benefit from our insurance policy which provides cover for your personal possessions up to a maximum value of £2,000 at any time (excluding cash).
 If your personal belongings such as furniture, jewellery, cash, credit cards, deeds, documents or other personal effects exceed this value, you are advised to take out your own insurance policy.

 In the case of a resident giving notice to leave, we require 28 days’ notice to end the contract.
 The resident may move out at any time although payment will be due until the end of the notice period.
 Full details of the notice period are contained within our long-stay agreement.
-(Copy of agreement to be provided by TDH)

-We hope that you never feel that need to make a complaint about the services provided by The Dower House.
+We hope that you never feel the need to make a complaint about the services provided by The Dower House.
 However, we understand that this may happen and have a formal complaints procedure in place to help you through the process.

 Stage one: local resolution

-The Dower House firmly believe that, wherever possible, complaints are best dealt with directly with the residents by its staff and management.
+The Dower House firmly believes that, wherever possible, complaints are best dealt with directly with the residents by its staff and management.
 When a formal complaint is received, management will arrange for the appropriate enquiries to be made in line with the nature of the complaint.
 This can involve using an independent investigator as appropriate or if the complaint raises a safeguarding matter, a referral to the local safeguarding adults’ authority may be necessary.

 Stage two: complaints review